nicolasbonnici/cryptobot/README.md

-# The project was written in Python 3.8
+# Crypto bot the Binance API.
+Use Python 3.8.

 ## Install and Configuration Project